The Euclid Program

 Online courses in Physics, Math, and Computer Science

-Note: Class sizes are limited and preference will be given to students enrolling at Stevens in Fall 2014.
+Note: Class sizes are limited and preference will be given to students enrolling at Stevens in the fall semester.

 Each course begins with Orientation Week, during which you will familiarize yourself with Moodle, your textbooks and other materials, as well as update your online information.